Harlem River Lift Bridge: Second and third bridges

 In 1892, a law was passed establishing the Board of Park Avenue Improvement.
 Under the terms of the law, New York City was to pay for half of the project, with the remainder paid for by the New York Central.

 The new bridge was to be 400 feet-long and was built for about $500,000 by the King Bridge Company.
 The new bridge was to be 17 feet higher than the old bridge, as mandated by the Federal Government, making it 24 ft above the water.
 The Park Avenue Line's grade had to be raised to allow it to reach the higher bridge, and as a result, a new four-track steel viaduct was built between 132nd Street and 106th Street.

 During construction, trains were to run over a temporary wooden structure along with a temporary two-track wooden drawbridge.
 The cost of the entire project was to be $2 million.
 At the time, construction was expected to begin on September 1, 1893.
 The work was divided into four sections.
 The bridge's design was underway in 1894, and in February 1894, the project was expected to be completed in December 1895.
 Service continued to operate during a complex procedure involving the installation of temporary wooden trestles, trusses, and the installation of columns.

 On February 15, 1897, trains on the Harlem Division started running over the new drawbridge over the Harlem River and the elevated structure connecting to it.
-The Department of War ordered that the bridge cannot be opened during peak hours, between 7 and 10 a.m. and 4 and 7 p.m.
+The Department of War ordered that the bridge could not be opened during peak hours, between 7 and 10 a.m. and 4 and 7 p.m.